 For an undernourished child suffering from Kwashiorkor, pitting edema is the characteristic sign.
 Other signs and symptoms include:

-- Weight loss: there is decreased muscle mass in arms and legs.
+- Weight loss or decreased muscle mass in arms and legs

-- Swollen abdomen: this is due to fatty liver and increased capillary permeability resulting in ascites.
+- Swollen abdomen due to fatty liver and increased capillary permeability resulting in ascites

-- Peripheral edema: results from decreased oncotic pressure.
+- Peripheral edema resulting from decreased oncotic pressure

 - Skin pigmentation